SoySauceZhu/COMP201/docs/Lecture7.md

 # Requirement engineering process

+- to describe the principal requirements engineering activities and their relationships
+- to introduce takings for requirement elicitation and analysis
+- to describe a requirement validation and a role of requirement reviews
+- to discuss the role of requirement management

 ## Requirement engineering process
 - Requirement Elicitation
     - What service do the user requires of the system
 - Requirement Analysis:
-    - How to classify priorities and negotiate the requirement
+    - How to classify **priorities** and negotiate the requirement
 - Requirement validation
     - Does the proposed system complete what user requires. i.e. send draft to user
 - Requirement management
     - Manage changes to the requirements document

-## Feasibility Studies
+### Feasibility Studies
 Whether the proposed system is worthwhile

 - If the system contributes to organisational objects